A diagrammatic approach to reflection functors: Quasi-inverse

 Commutativity of (S).
 We may disregard $S_i$.
 Consider the following diagram:

-We need to prove the commutativity of the red diagram.
+We need to prove the commutativity of the thick diagram.
 The upper triangle and the lower triangle commute by Definition \ref{def:anothertauij}.
-The right square coincides with (L) in (\ref{pic:9}), hence it is commutative.
+The right square coincides with (L) in Figure \ref{fig:3}, hence it is commutative.
 It is immediate to see that the outer diagram also commutes, using